Gregorha/the-wall-backend/README.md

  - In memory tests: The project is using local db for integration tests, should implement in memory db in the future.
 This way tests would not affect local db.
  - *Value objects*: The project is only doing really basic and simple validation. *Value objects* should be implemented to improve validation and return more specific error messages.
  - Pagination: Messages results should have pagination options.
- - Documentation: Use *sweagger* to improve documentation
+ - Documentation: Use *sweagger* to improve documentation.